 If you find that the Bluetooth cannot pair with the car, then make sure that the car kit is fine by connecting a different device.
 Now you must understand that Bluetooth protocols and standards are revised very often.
 New protocols are added, and you have one of the latest smartphones, but your car’s Bluetooth kit is old, then there may be compatibility problems between the two.

 If you started facing the problem after a recent update of your phone’s firmware, then you may want to check if your car’s Bluetooth kit is still compatible or not.

 If it is, then try to delete the cache partition of the phone and connect again.
 To do so, follow these steps:

 - Switch off your phone

-- Once the Android icon appears on the screen, release the Power button but continue to hold the other two till you see the screen for the Recovery mode.
+- Once the Android icon appears on the screen, release the Power button but continue to hold the other two until you see the recovery-mode screen.

-- Once the phone has the recovery menu, release all the buttons and use the volume key to navigate to the option that says ‘Wipe Cache Partition’
+- Once the phone has the recovery menu, release all the buttons and use the volume key to navigate the option that says ‘Wipe Cache Partition.

 Once the device reboots, try connecting again to check if the problem is solved.

-All these solutions will work to fix any Android phone or tablet that won’t connect or pair with Bluetooth, including Samsung S5, Samsung S6 and S6 Edge, LG G3, LG G4, Nexus 5, Nexus 6, HTC One, HTC One M7, HTC One M8, etc. If you continue facing the problem even after trying all these solutions, contact the manufacturer, the store or your carrier.
+All these solutions will work to fix any Android phone or tablet that won’t connect or pair with Bluetooth, including Samsung S5, Samsung S6, and S6 Edge, LG G3, LG G4, Nexus 5, Nexus 6, HTC One, HTC One M7, HTC One M8, etc. If you continue facing the problem even after trying all these solutions, contact the manufacturer, the store, or carrier.
 For phones that are under warranty, the manufacturer may also be able to replace the phone.